 Get-Mailbox -Identity email@example.com

 The service account will need to authenticate with the GoBright platform.
-This is done through either basic or modern authentication within the integration.
+This is done through modern authentication within the integration.
 Depending on which is configured we'll discuss how it must be configured within Office 365.

 Now set the service account to have a never-expiring password: